oneconcern/datamon/docs/usage/datamon_repo_rename.md

 ```
       --config string             Set the config backend store to use (bucket name: do not set the scheme, e.g. 'gs://')
       --context string            Set the context for datamon (default "dev")
+      --format string             Pretty-print datamon objects using a Go template.
+Use '{{ printf "%#v" . }}' to explore available fields
       --loglevel string           The logging level.
 Levels by increasing order of verbosity: none, error, warn, info, debug (default "info")
       --metrics                   Toggle telemetry and metrics collection
       --metrics-password string   Password to connect to the metrics collector backend.
 Overrides any password set in URL